Home Compare DHL.DE vs JBHT

 Deutsche Post vs J.B.
 Hunt Transport Services: Which Stock Looks Stronger in 2026?

+The structural profiles are close, with Deutsche Post carrying a narrow edge on valuation.
 J.B.
-Hunt Transport Services holds the cleaner structural position, with the lead spread across growth and valuation.
-Deutsche Post still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Hunt Transport Services still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON